|An illustrated history book of the Newport Library has

 the above image!

-The Campbell County Court House was built in 1883-1884.
+The Campbell County Court House was built in 1883-1884 and was designed by Cincinnati architect A. C. Nash (Wikipedia).
 The construction was plagued by the 1884 flood (71.1 feet), and a fire at the sawmill that supplied the lumber for the project.
-A much more detailed account of the history of this building is found in the Jim Ries column in the Kentucky Post of July 26, 1999.
+A much more detailed account of the history of this building is found in the Jim Reis column in the Kentucky Post of July 26, 1999.
+It's 1884 opening is considered a credit to Newport.

 |“Charles Erb was fined seven dollars and costs by Squire Clary for using language to provoke a breach of the peace on Mr. Grumley.
 He will have a hearing Tuesday on the charge of evading toll on the Covert Run Turnpike.” from the Kentucky State Journal, July 7, 1883|